 Can I make a claim for damages or compensation?

 Yes.
 As a DVA Health Card holder there is no barrier to making a compensation or damages claim against the organisation, insurer or person who caused the injury.
 For example, if you have an accident, become a victim of negligence or are injured at work.
 However, if you receive any treatment at departmental expense or receive compensation from another source, DVA may recover or restrict further treatment to preclude double compensation.
-For further information, please see Disability Pension and Compensation Offsetting.Back to top
+For further information, please see Disability Compensation Payment and Compensation Offsetting.Back to top

 What happens if I do not recover all or any costs or damages?

-If DVA has paid for treatment for a condition that relates to your compensation or damages claim, and you do not recover all or any costs, DVA may consider waiver of the amount of the outstanding debt.
+If DVA has paid for treatment for a condition that relates to your compensation or damages claim, and you do not recover all or any costs, DVA may consider a waiver of the amount of the outstanding debt.
 Your solicitor should submit full details to the Department.

 It should be noted that the Commission: